Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 ---

+**November 19th, 2012 - 18:21:10**

+Emi and I went to the park.
+We saw some funny animals.
+We climbed some trees.
+It was really fun.
+We went to dinner.
+Dinner was good.
+We got these things called burgers.
+They're human I guess.
+Humans make good food.
+The fish Mother made was also Human.

+---

 **November 18th, 2012 - 13:18:45**

 They asked again.
 I didn't answer it.
 They took me to the principal.
 The principal wasn't happy with me.
 They asked me if I was too nervous.
 I lied and said yes.
 They said they would tell people to quit asking.
 That was good.
 They said they would call my parents.
 I didn't want them to.
 I wasn't sure what they would say.
 They told Father that we're making progress.
 Father seemed happy to hear that.
 That was good.